slammayjammay/rubiks-cube-solver/README.md

   * **left** face as `dubrluulu`.
   * **back** face as `rrbfbulll`.

 Done!
-Our Rubik's Cube state is
+Now we just add them all up in order -- **front right up down left back** -- and our Rubik's Cube state becomes
 ```
 llflfbbrrdubrrdfbdlddfububrrfudddfffdubrluulurrbfbulll
 ```